The Center for Latin American and Caribbean Studies (CLACS), established in 1959, coordinates an array

 after an appropriate search by a search committee, and based on the recommendations of

-a vote of the core faculty of LAS.
+a vote of the core faculty of CLACS.
 Searches are governed by the University and College

 Major Duties include:

 1. Provides oversight and leadership for all unit activities, including

 2. Reviews and modifies, in consultation with the unit’s Advisory Committee